8BitRain/Payper/README.md

 - [ ] `@Eric` Sign in with Facebook throws `Cannot read property dispatchSetProvider of undefined` (LandingScreenView.js ln 164)

 ### Brady (MVP)
+- [ ] `*Important*` Go over each case for paying and requesting (incoming payments go to outgoing sometimes, etc.)
 - [X] Style payment invites
 - [ ] Add global user list to UserSearch
 - [x] Add confirmation message to cancel payment button
 - [x] Add instant updating for payment cancellation
+- [x] Fix bug where 'Confirm' and 'Reject' buttons aren't working properly
 - [ ] Fix bug where user search regex treats exact matches like empty strings
 - [X] All pay and request invites are sent to "Incoming" tab (talk to Vash)
 - [X] Fix opacity of header icons in CreatePaymentView